How to install PostgreSQL (PSQL) in Ubuntu 18.04 – Advanced Open Source Database

-After updating the packages & repositories is now ready for install PostgreSQL (PSQL) application and to install so we do not have any third party PPA repository as it is a part of default repository of Ubuntu 18.04.
-So let’s go ahead and install the same using below command.
+After updating the packages & repositories is now ready for installation PostgreSQL (PSQL) application and to install so we do not have any third-party PPA repository as it is a part of the default repository of Ubuntu 18.04.
+So let’s go ahead and install the same using the below command.

 As we can see above, we have successfully installed PostgreSQL (PSQL) package.
 Now use the following command.

 [email protected]:~$ sudo dpkg -l postgresql Desired=Unknown/Install/Remove/Purge/Hold | Status=Not/Inst/Conf-files/Unpacked/halF-conf/Half-inst/trig-aWait/Trig-pend |/ Err?=(none)/Reinst-required (Status,Err: uppercase=bad) ||/ Name Version Architecture Description +++-==============-============-============-================================= ii postgresql 10+190 all object-relational SQL database (s

 Also Read – How to Install MySQL 8.0 in Ubuntu 18.04

 You now have to switch to the root user to login into the application.
 Then use the following commands to access the root user.